Sumatran short-tailed python

-The Sumatran short-tailed python (Python curtus) is a species of the family Pythonidae, a nonvenomous snake native to Sumatra.
+The Sumatran short-tailed python (Python curtus), also called the Sumatra python, is a species of the family Pythonidae, a nonvenomous snake native to Sumatra.

 Taxonomy

 Python curtus was the scientific name proposed by Hermann Schlegel in 1872 for a python with a short tail from Sumatra.
 The type locality is Sumatra.

+Python brongersmai and P. breitensteini were often considered the same species as P. curtus until confirmed distinct around 2000.

 Description

 The Sumatran short-tailed python has narrow subocular scales between the bottom of the eye and the top of the labial scales.
 The parietal scales do not join each other.
 P. curtus and P. breitensteini can be distinguished by the frontal and parietal scales on the tops of their heads.
 In both P. brongersmai and P. breitensteini, the parietal scales join.

 Adults grow to 1.1–1.5 m in length and are heavily built.
 The tail is extremely short relative to the overall length.
-The color pattern consists of a beige, tan, or grayish-brown ground color overlaid with blotches that are brick- to blood-red in color.
+The color pattern consists of a beige, tan, or grayish-brown ground color overlaid with blotches that are reddish in color.